johan162/mptools/README.md

 This server needs to be created by the `mkmpnode.sh` script since the node naming convention has no concept of a DB server.

-The cloud init file will setup a basic postgres server with some password as specified in the cloud init file os it is most definitely only for experiments and tests.
+The cloud init file will set up a basic postgres server with some password as specified in the cloud init file os it is most definitely only for experiments and tests.
 See table below.